 Butter and Ghee

 People who have lactose sensitivities generally tolerate ghee better than butter.
-Both can definitely be used in a ketogenic diet, and, as other types of fats, they should be tracked accurately, especially if your goal is weight loss.
+Both can definitely be used on a ketogenic diet, and, as with other types of fats, they should be tracked accurately, especially if your goal is weight loss.